crownstone/bluenet/docs/development_environment/CODE_STYLE.md

 - Use `uint16_t*` with no space in between (not `uint16_t *_data`).
 Do not declare multiple variables on one line (see below).
 - Assume C++ / g++ compiler in the sense that no `typedef` is required for the `struct` while still being able to pass it around as `func(a_packed_packet_t p)`.

+## Indents

+Indentation defaults can be found in <https://github.com/crownstone/bluenet/blob/master/source/.clang-format> as well:

+- Indent case statement within a switch block.

 ## Comments

 ### Function comments